bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

     console.log("boots"["boot".length - 1]); // => "t"

 -   <span id="bcc3">we can pass expressions through the brackets as well since JS always evaluates expressions first.</span>
--   <span id="f60b">The index of the last character of a string is always one less than it’s length.</span>
+-   <span id="f60b">The index of the last character of a string is always one less than it's length.</span>
 -   <span id="5329">**indexOf()** : method used to find the first index of a given character within a string.</span>
 -   <span id="6813">`console.log("bagel".indexOf("b")); // => 0 console.log("bagel".indexOf("z")); // => -1`</span>
 -   <span id="262e">**if the character inside the indexOf() search does not exist in the string, the output will be -1.**</span>